 Beautiful, bold colors are the signature style of Pierre Bonnard’s paintings.
 In fact, art historians describe Bonnard as being one the greatest colorists of the 20th century.

 Pierre Bonnard was a French colorist, lithographer and poster designer.
 He is also famous for being one of the founding members of the group of symbolist painters called Les Nabis.

-His art was influenced by the art movements of his time, although he did not associate with any of them.
-His paintings display elements of impressionism, post-impressionism and Japonism.
+Many of the art movements of his time influenced Bonnards style.
+However, Bonnard did not align himself with any of them.
+His beautiful paintings display elements of impressionism, post-impressionism and Japonism.